gin66/tui-logger/README.md

  `tui-logger` provides a TuiSlogDrain which implements `slog::Drain` and will route all records it receives to the `tui-logger` widget

+ ## `tracing-subscriber` support

+ `tui-logger` provides a TuiTracingSubscriberLayer which implements `tracing_subscriber::Layer` and will collect all events it receives to the `tui-logger` widget

  ## Custom filtering
  ```rust
  #[macro_use]